 One year on and GDPR is still a hot topic in every organisation!
 Understanding the legislation and ensuring your organisation is fully compliant is as important as ever.
 The EU General Data Protection Regulation is a regulation through which the European Commission intends to strengthen data protection for individuals within the European Union.
 These regulations focus on protecting individual’s rights when it comes to personal data processing.

-GDPR Summary: The new GDPR is an evolution of the EU’s existing data rules, the Data Protection Directive.
+GDPR Summary: GDPR is an evolution of the EU’s previous data rules, the Data Protection Directive.
 It addresses many of the shortcomings in the DPD, adding requirements for documenting IT procedures, performing risk assessments under certain conditions, notifying the consumer and authorities when there is a breach, as well as strengthening rules for data minimisation.

 HOW CAN WE HELP?

-Below is a sample of how Asystec and Varonis can help your organisation address the new General Data Protection Rules:
+Below are just a few examples of how Asystec and Varonis could be vital in helping your organisation address the General Data Protection Rules:

 - GDPR requires organisations to respond to subject access requests and delete personal data on request- Article 15 states ‘right of access by the data subject’.
 Varonis DatAnswers allows you to index information, search information, and find the right information.